simonlotzkar/autoblocks/README.md

 - inventory/loot generation

 ### Current Bugs:
-- character groups are not persistent (loading fails)
+- NPC groups are not persistent (loading fails)

 # Instructions for grader
 - You can generate multiple events related to adding StatBlocks to the Library by selecting "Create New" after